No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Introduction

 It is interesting to notice that the result \cite{KiselevSverak} is in some sense analogous to the still open blowup problem for for the more singular surface quasigeostrophic equation.
 In SQG blowup means that the solution becomes singular in finite time whereas for the 2d Euler equation ``blowup'' would mean maximal (double-exponential) gradient growth on an infinite time interval.
-There are important conditional regularity results for the SQG equation such as \cite{Cordoba}, \cite{CordobaFefferman}, where one studies a certain blowup scenario, in order to finally exclude it.
+There are important conditional regularity results for the SQG equation such as \cite{Cordoba,CordobaFefferman}, where the authors study a certain blowup scenario, in order to finally exclude it.
 An analogous ``conditional regularity result'' for 2d Euler equation would be to show that in certain scenarios maximal gradient growth does not occur.
 Since the possible motions of fluids are various and in general very complicated, studying scenarios is an invaluable method to gain insight into regularity problems of fluid mechanics.

-Our goal in this paper is to prove such a conditional regularity result in the sense that a hyperbolic flow cannot create maximal gradient growth near the origin by itself when we start with double-odd $C^2$ initial data, provided a certain ``upstream" control is assumed on the flow.
+Our main result states that a hyperbolic flow cannot create double-exponential gradient growth near the origin by itself when we start with double-odd $C^2$ initial data, provided a certain ``upstream" control is assumed on the flow.
 This is an important step into understanding the double-odd hyperbolic scenario since we rule out the most promising candidate for a mechanism creating maximal gradient growth, i.e. the local hyperbolic compression.
 Our result does not imply impossibility of double-exponential growth in general, but makes the construction of examples much harder.

 In some sense, the scenario considered here is complementary to the one considered by D. Cordoba for the SQG equation in \cite{Cordoba}, where a closing hyperbolic saddle is considered.
 There the solution stays smooth except for the possible closing of the saddle.
 In our scenario for 2d Euler, the hyperbolic saddle is fixed due to the symmetry ($\om=0$ on the coordinate axes), and we are asking if blowup can happen in another way.